AdobeDocs/experience-manager-64.de-DE/help/sites-developing/page-templates-editable.md

 >[!CAUTION]
 >
->Sie dürfen keinerlei Änderungen im Pfad `/libs` vornehmen, This is because the content of `/libs` is overwritten the next time you upgrade your instance (and may be overwritten when you apply either a hotfix or feature pack).
+>Sie dürfen keinerlei Änderungen im Pfad `/libs` vornehmen.
+This is because the content of `/libs` is overwritten the next time you upgrade your instance (and may be overwritten when you apply either a hotfix or feature pack).

 Ihre Site-spezifischen Vorlagentypen sollten an einer mit dem folgenden Pfad vergleichbaren Stelle gespeichert werden: